Buffalo Salmon with Blue Cheese Slaw (Video)

 The salmon in the photos is served over Ridiculously Easy Blue Cheese Coleslaw.
 You can cut that recipe in half if you don’t want to have leftover slaw, or serve the salmon over another coleslaw or salad of your choice.

-I am a huge fan of Szeged Fish Rub and use it on any type of fish. (affiliate link)
+I would use Golden Monkfruit Sweetener (affiliate link) for this recipe; use any sweetener of your choice.
+I'm a huge fan of Szeged Fish Rub (affiliate link) and use it on any type of fish.

 Recipe created by Kalyn.